CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 *    [Allas user guide](./index.md)

-The new Puhti server that is replacing Taito does not provide permanent storage space for research data.
+Puhti does not provide permanent storage space for research data.
 Even if you would continue your work immediately in Puhti, it is good to make a longer-term copy of your data to Allas.
 This is achieved by migrating your data from Taito to Puhti through Allas.

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)